Ochwo-Anthony/PROG6221_POE_Part3/README.md

 # PROG6221-POE-Part3

-Project Name: Cybersecurity Awareness Bot
+Project Name: Cybersecurity Awareness Bot (GUI)

 Project Description:
-The Cybersecurity Awareness Bot is a C# console application designed to educate users about cybersecurity topics.
-It utilizes a friendly chatbot interface where users can interact with the bot to ask questions related to topics like password safety, phishing, and safe browsing.
+The Cybersecurity Awareness Bot is an educational chatbot application built with C# WPF (Windows Presentation Foundation).
+It helps users learn about cybersecurity topics such as password safety, phishing, safe browsing, and privacy settings.
+The bot integrates an interactive chat, a task assistant with reminders, a cybersecurity quiz, an NLP-based conversation system, and an activity log.

+The project builds upon the console-based chatbot from Part 1 and Part 2, now expanded into a full graphical user interface (GUI) application.

 GITHUB LINK:
 https://github.com/Ochwo-Anthony/PROG6221_POE_Part3